Modern-day crypto trading is nothing without Stop Loss and Limit Order features. Here is your chance to know these tools

 Although crypto trading is a game of calculated risk, I strongly believe you started or should start with the aim of being successful in the long run.
 At this junction, it is safe to say you already have a broker choice.

-However, if you’ve already made your choice, I would like to show you how to utilize Stop Loss, Stop Limit or Limit Order, and more on Binance.
-The rule is pretty much the same for all brokers but you might need to check out my ‘Binance beginner guide‘.
+However, if you’ve already made your choice, I would like to show you how to utilise Stop Loss, Stop Limit or Limit Order, and more on Binance.
+The rule is the same for all brokers, but you might need to check out my ‘Binance beginner guide’.
 Not just for familiarity’s sake but because it is the best broker in the world.

 Worthy mentions: Coinbase, Luno.

 Let’s get to business!

 It should no longer be news that I use Binance for my trades.
 This is because it offers the lowest charge in terms of trading fees, designed to integrate both newbies and advanced enthusiasts, and there is also an option to trade with BNB coin.

-Lastly and most importantly, it has most of the altcoin you would like to trade against.
-Yet to own a Binance account?
-Follow the simple steps in this article.
+Lastly, it has most of the altcoins you want to trade against.
+If you don’t have a Binance account yet, follow the simple steps in this article.

-Because Binance does not give room for the direct-fiat transaction, it is expected of you to purchase BTC, ETH, or any coin of your choice from networks like Coinbase, Luno, and more.
-Once that is settled, transfer your crypto to your Binance account as you do with your crypto casino account.
+Because Binance does not give room for a direct-fiat transaction, you are expected to purchase BTC, ETH, or any coin of your choice from networks like Coinbase, Luno, and more.
+Once that is settled, transfer your crypto to your Binance account as with your crypto casino account.

 N.B: My choice of altcoin for this tutorial is LTC.

 - Initiating the BUY Order

 This is as straightforward as it gets.
 The ‘Buy’ operation means you have decided to buy crypto at a given price.
-The price may be above, less, or the same as the current price of the coin.
+The price may be above, less, or the same as the coin’s current price.
 The main point is you will only receive this token once your price is met.

 For example, if you are interested in placing an order to BUY LTC, you must enter the amount of BTC you wish to use in operation.